Medicaid Moving Forward

 Over the last 25 years, many states have taken action to expand coverage for children.
-To illustrate, while federal law required states to provide Medicaid for children up to at least 100% FPL (133% FPL for infants), as of October 2014, 26 states (including DC) had expanded eligibility to at least 255% FPL under Medicaid or CHIP, and in 20 of these states, the eligibility cut-off was over 300% FPL.
+To illustrate, while federal law required states to provide Medicaid for children up to at least 100% FPL (133% FPL for children under age 6), as of January 2015, 27 states (including DC) had expanded eligibility to at least 255% FPL under Medicaid or CHIP, and in 19 of these states, the eligibility cut-off was over 300% FPL.
 Together, Medicaid and CHIP now cover more than 1 in every 3 children, and the role of the programs is even larger among low-income children and children of color.
-In December 2013, over 28 million children were enrolled in Medicaid and 5.8 million were enrolled in CHIP.2
+In December 2014, 29.1 million children were enrolled in Medicaid and CHIP—the vast majority in Medicaid.3

-In FY 2010, 14% of all Medicaid beneficiaries – over 9 million – were “dual eligible” seniors and younger persons with disabilities who are covered by Medicare as well.
+In FY 2010, 14% of all Medicaid beneficiaries – 9.6 million – were “dual eligible” seniors and younger persons with disabilities who are covered by Medicare as well.
 One of every five Medicare beneficiaries is a dual eligible.
 Dual eligible beneficiaries are very poor and many have high health and long-term care needs.
-Medicaid assists them with their Medicare premiums and cost-sharing, and covers full Medicaid benefits for a large majority of them – most importantly, long-term services and supports, for which Medicare benefits are very limited.
+Medicaid assists them with their Medicare premiums and cost-sharing, and covers full Medicaid benefits for a large majority of them – most importantly, long-term services and supports, which Medicare does not cover.

 Key ACA reforms.
 The ACA fundamentally reformed Medicaid by establishing eligibility for nonelderly adults, and also by putting in place a uniform, national minimum income eligibility threshold of 138% FPL for nearly all individuals under age 65.
 The effect of these changes was to establish Medicaid as the coverage pathway for low-income people in the ACA’s broader system for covering the uninsured.
 As noted earlier, although the Medicaid expansion was intended to be national, the Supreme Court ruling essentially made it optional for states.
-To date, 28 states (including DC) have adopted the expansion and 7 states are discussing it, while 16 states are not adopting the expansion at this time (Figure 3).
-Between the period leading up to the first ACA open enrollment period in October 2013, and October 2014, Medicaid and CHIP enrollment increased by approximately 9.7 million individuals reporting data for both periods.6
+To date, 29 states (including DC) have adopted the expansion and six states are discussing it; 16 states are not adopting the expansion at this time (Figure 3).
+Between the three-month period leading up to the first ACA open enrollment period in October 2013, and December 2014, Medicaid and CHIP enrollment increased by more than 10.7 million individuals in the 49 states reporting data for both periods.7

 States’ Medicaid expansion decisions have major implications for low-income adults.
-Whereas the expansion states provide Medicaid for adults up to 138% FPL, as of January 2015, the median Medicaid income limit for parents in the non-expansion states is just 45% FPL (about $10,732 for a family of four), and in nearly all of the non-expansion states, childless adults remain ineligible for Medicaid (Figure 4).7 While Medicaid and CHIP enrollment rose by nearly 17% nationally between October 2013 and October 2014, the increase was 24% in the Medicaid expansion states, compared to 7% in the non-expansion states.8 Because the ACA provided Medicaid eligibility for low-income adults, it did not provide financial assistance to purchase Marketplace coverage for those below 100% FPL.
-As a result, in the states not adopting the Medicaid expansion, nearly 4 million uninsured poor adults fall into a “coverage gap.”9
+Whereas the expansion states provide Medicaid for adults up to 138% FPL, as of January 2015, the median Medicaid income limit for parents in the non-expansion states is just 46% FPL (about $9,200 for a family of three in 2015), and in all but one of the non-expansion states, childless adults remain ineligible for Medicaid (Figure 4).8 Because the ACA provided Medicaid eligibility for low-income adults, it did not provide financial assistance to purchase Marketplace coverage for those below 100% FPL.
+As a result, in the states not adopting the Medicaid expansion, almost 4 million uninsured poor adults fall into a “coverage gap.”9

 The ACA protected the gains in children’s coverage that have been achieved over time in Medicaid and CHIP.
-The national Medicaid minimum income eligibility threshold of 138% FPL applies to all children up to age 19, and the law requires states to maintain the eligibility limits they had in place when the ACA was enacted (at a minimum), through September 30, 2019.
+The national Medicaid minimum income eligibility threshold of 138% FPL applies to all children up to age 19, and the law requires states to maintain at least the eligibility limits they had in place when the ACA was enacted, through September 30, 2019.
 Also, as of 2014, states must provide Medicaid coverage for children aging out of foster care, up to age 26.
 Finally, the ACA extends CHIP funding through 2015, and provides for a 23 percentage-point increase in the federal matching rates under CHIP during the period FY 2016-2019 if the Congress extends CHIP funding beyond 2015.10